Blogs

 Categories Global Affairs: European Union Central Europe and Russia Asia World order, diplomacy and governance Book reviews

-Huawei booth at Mobile World Congress 2017.
+Huawei's booth at Mobile World Congress 2017

-▲ Huawei booth at Mobile World Congress 2017 [Huawei].
+▲ Huawei Booth at Mobile World Congress 2017 [Huawei]

 article / Jimena Puga

-In 1978 Deng Xiaoping came to power and changed all the Maoist Structures .
+In 1978 Deng Xiaoping came to power and changed all the Structures Maoists.
 Thus, from an economic perspective, law has become a decisive element in resolving conflicts and maintaining social order in China.
-Deng tried to establish a socialist system, but with "Chinese characteristics".
-This justified a free market Economics and, consequently, the obligation to develop new rules and Structures.
+Deng tried to establish a socialist system, but with "Chinese characteristics."
+In this way, a Economics and, consequently, the obligation to develop new rules and Structures.
 In addition, the president introduced the concept of democracy as a necessary instrument for the new socialist China.
-The most important legal reform was the possibility to set up private businesses.
-In 1992 the expression of a "socialist marketEconomics " was adopted, a label to hide real capitalism (1).
+The most important legal reform was the possibility of creating private businesses.
+In 1992, the expression "Economics of the socialist market", a label to hide a real capitalism (1).

-Made in China 2025 and Industry 4.0 plan
+The Made in China 2025 plan and Industry 4.0

 (1) Vid.
 ARANZADI, Iñigo González Inchaurraga, Derecho Chino, 2015, p.
 197 et seq.

-Categories Global Affairs: Asia European Union EconomicsTrade and Technology Articles
+Categories Global Affairs: Asia European Union Economics, Trade & Technology Articles

 OV-10 Bronco

-▲ OV-10 Bronco [USAF, TSgt Bill Thompson].
+▲ OV-10 Bronco [USAF, TSgt Bill Thompson]

 article / Ignacio Yárnoz

-Finally, and as the third pillar, there is the aircraft itself: the OV-10G+ Bronco (or "Black Pony").
+Finally, and as a third pillar, there is the aircraft itself: the OV-10G+ Bronco (or "Black Pony").
 This Vietnam War veteran is an aviation legend.
-The Bronco was born after a triple-duty specification called "LARA"(Light Armed Reconnaissance Aircraft), issued in late 1963 and designed for that war, was approved by the U.S. Navy and Air Force.
-LARA was based on the need for a new subject light attack and observation aircraft for "jungle fighting".
-During the conflict, Broncos performed observation operations, forward air control, helicopter escort, armed reconnaissance, light transport services and limited ground attack actions.
-The Broncos also conducted airborne radiological reconnaissance, tactical aerial observation and naval gunnery, as well as air control of tactical support operations and, on the front lines, aerial photography from leave altitude.
+The Bronco was born after the U.S. Navy and Air Force approved a triple-duty specification called "LARA" (Light Armed Reconnaissance Aircraft), issued in late 1963 and designed for that war.
+LARA was based on the need for a new subject light attack aircraft and observation for "jungle fighting".
+During the conflict, the Broncos conducted observation operations, forward air control, helicopter escort, armed reconnaissance, light transport services, and limited ground attack actions.
+The Broncos also conducted airborne radiological reconnaissance, tactical aerial observation and for naval artillery, as well as aerial control of tactical support operations and, on the battlefront, aerial photography of leave height.

 A-10 Thunderbolt

-A-10 Thunderbolt [USAF, MSgt William Greer].
+A-10 Thunderbolt [USAF, MSgt William Greer]

 OV-10 Bronco and A-10 Thunderbolt

-Categories Global Affairs: Security and defense Articles
+Categories Global Affairs: Security & Defense Articles

 The Trump Administration endorses fill in in the European theater the deployment of the Aegis system put in place by Obama.